 The City Deal has now changed its name to the Greater Cambridge Partnership (GCP).
 On this page we present both the GCP’s preferred busway route and credible alternatives which we believe fit the criteria necessary to be one piece of the greater Cambridge-wide sustainable transport network.

-CURRENT CITY DEAL PREFERRED ROUTE – OPTION 3/3A – UPDATED JULY 2017
+CURRENT GCP PREFERRED ROUTE – OPTION 3/3A – UPDATED NOV 2017

 At the Joint Assembly meeting on 19th July, the officers of the Greater Cambridge Partnership presented possible route alignments for the Cambourne to Cambridge bus route:

-- Option 3A – the expensive off-road option currently favoured by the GCP.
+- Option 3A – the expensive off-road option currently favoured by the GCP (called Route C in the consultation).

-Option 3/3A, Option 1 and Option 6 at the Joint Assembly meeting on 19th July. shows the Tranche 1 alignments (Madingley Mulch roundabout to Cambridge).
+Option 3/3A, Option 1 and Option 6 were presented at the Joint Assembly meeting on 19th July.
+The map below shows the Tranche 1 alignments (Madingley Mulch roundabout to Cambridge).
 Cambourne to Madingley Mulch roundabout will happen in Tranche 2.

 Update – September 2017 – the most southerly possibility for Option 3A shown on the map below has been removed from consideration.
 However, the other alignments for Option 3A are still being considered.

-The City Deal proposal is for a segregated (off-road) busway from Cambourne to Cambridge, via a new Park+Ride located on the hill top east of the “Madingley Mulch” roundabout (actually at Crome Lea Farm).
+The GCP proposal is for a segregated (off-road) busway from Cambourne to Cambridge, via a new Park+Ride located on the hill top east of the “Madingley Mulch” roundabout (the Waterworks site).
 Option 3A is only predicted to save 4 minutes in journey time compared to the current Citi 4 service.
+The LLF advocate an alternative Park+Ride site at Scotland Farm which is on the north side of the Hardwick/Dry Drayton junction of the A428.

 In the most recent reports, the officers state that the busway should be future-proofed to accommodate a rapid transit system.
 They are currently exploring the possibility of 120mph bullet buses!
 This would probably require the busway to be widened and a large safety wall to be built along the busway, further marring the countryside.

-During the consultations in 2015 this route option was called Area 1 South, when it was rejected by 65% of respondents; it is now referred to by the City Deal team as Option 3/3A.
+During the consultations in 2015 the off-road route was called Area 1 South, when it was rejected by 65% of respondents; it is now referred to by the GCP team as Route C or Option 3/3A.

-Cost estimates for this route are £207.8M at 2010 prices.
-The £94M mentioned in the September press release is simply the capital cost of the first tranche.
-It has an estimated benefit to cost ratio of 0.2 (Government guidelines are that infrastructure schemes should achieve 2.0).
+Cost estimates for this route are well over £100M.
+The figure of £41.5M-£58.2M quoted in the latest consultation document is only the estimated construction cost and does not include land acquisition, ongoing maintenance or operational costs.
+In previous consultants’ reports this scheme had an estimated benefit to cost ratio of 0.2 (Government guidelines are that infrastructure schemes should achieve 2.0).

 The Coton Busway Action Group believe that a credible plan for High Quality Public Transport between Cambourne and Cambridge should meet the following criteria: